samoht2401/UniversalWire/README.md

 UniversalWire
 =============

-I continue the developement for MC 1.6 but I also want a 1.5.2 version.
+I continue the developement for MC 1.6.

-In dev !
+Actual feature :
+- Cable that can quarry EU and MJ at once (Ratio EU : 2 / Ratio MJ : 5).
+Note that more cable you add, more storage your system has.
+WANING : Your system can't transmit more energy than it can stock.

+Working on feature :
+- A tank block wich can be stack on any axys, to construct a tank of any shape !
+(Drawing all ready done)